 Motion Controllers should work with other Bluetooth keyboards, mice and game controllers, but the experience will vary depending on the model of keyboard, mouse or game controller you use.

-Motion Controllers do not work well with Bluetooth headphones at the same time.
-It is best to turn off your Bluetooth headphones or speakers when using Motion Controllers.
+Please remove, un-pair and power off Bluetooth headphones and speakers.
+These are not supported with Windows Mixed Reality.
 You can use the headphone jack or built-in speakers on your Mixed Reality headset for the best audio experience.

 If the controller isn’t working correctly and you’re unable to update the device, you can always restore the device to factory conditions.
 To recover your device: